Lessica/JSTColorPicker/README.md

 JSTColorPicker uses [Lua 5.3.4](https://www.lua.org/) as its template engine.

 Click the *export option* button at the bottom right of window, you will see available templates in `templates` folder.
-Click `Show Templates...` will show that folder in Finder.
+Click `Show Templates…` will show that folder in Finder.
 The name of template file should end up with path extension `.lua`.
 Selected template will be applied to all copy/export actions if possible.

 ### Write Templates